bxparks/EpoxyDuino/libraries/EpoxyPromAvr/README.md

 ## Makefile

-When using the EpoxyDuino Makefile, the `EpoxyPromEsp` library must be added to the `ARDUINO_LIBS` parameter, like this:
+When using the EpoxyDuino Makefile, the `EpoxyPromAvr` library must be added to the `ARDUINO_LIBS` parameter, like this:

 ```
-APP_NAME := EpoxyPromEspTest
+APP_NAME := EpoxyPromAvrTest
-ARDUINO_LIBS := EpoxyPromEsp ...
+ARDUINO_LIBS := EpoxyPromAvr ...
 MORE_CLEAN := more_clean
 include ../../../../EpoxyDuino.mk
 ```